zsenani/Daisy-2021/README.md

 # Daisy-2021
-Restaurant Management Web Application
+Restaurant Management Web Application.
+Enable the user to view the menu, reserve tables, and place orders for the tables.
-HTML, CSS, and Javascript
+HTML, CSS, and Javascript.